FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Local Anesthesia

-• Cardiopulmonary resuscitation basic, use of simple ventilators
+• Cardiopulmonary resuscitation basics, use of simple ventilators

 • Monitoring

-• ICU, the role of anaesthesiologist in ICU
+• ICU, the role of an anaesthesiologist in ICU

 • Shock